adamaviv/ic220-s19/units/unit_05.md

 bc1f label   #branch if previous comparison false
 ```

-Dealing with floating constants in MIPS can be a bit cumbersom, so in the SPIM
+Dealing with floating constants in MIPS can be a bit cumbersome, so in the SPIM
-simulator, we can use the following psuedo-instructoins
+simulator, we can use the following pseudo-instructions

 ```
 li.s $f0, <const>  #load immediate single-precion float